 Your financial future:

-College students often get caught up in experiencing the here and now, but most realize they are in college to build a better future.
-As you focus on your academics and cocurricular activities, don’t make the mistake of inaction when it comes to your financial future.
+People often get caught up in experiencing the here and now, but most realize what they are doing now is working toward building a better future.
+Don’t make the mistake of inaction when it comes to your financial future.
 Part of that is envisioning your financial future.
 Consider the following:

 - Where do you envision yourself getting a job or going to grad school?
 How much do you think it will cost?